What to expect from a possible June summit between Putin and Biden

 Putin will similarly look to project Russia as unbending.

-In his April state-of-the-nation speech to Russia’s parliament, Putin issued a warning that appeared meant for Washington and the West, that anyone who threatens Russia “will regret it like they've never regretted anything before.”
+In his state of the nation speech to Russia’s parliament in April, Putin issued a warning that appeared meant for Washington and the West: Anyone who threatens Russia “will regret it like they’ve never regretted anything before.”